-Spain has just announced that it plans to introduce a special digital nomad visa and fiscal regime for startups via a new law to come into effect in 2022.
+In November 2022, the Spanish parliament approved the special digital nomad visa and fiscal regime for startups via a new law to come into effect in January 2023.
 The proposed legislation aims to open Spain up to new talent in all walks of the economy.

 The business community in Spain and abroad has welcomed the news, which has been particularly well-received among remote workers.
 Under the new law, these so-called digital nomads would find it much easier to live and work in Spain.

 In this article, we summarise the main points of the new digital nomad visa and its benefits.

 What is the background to the new law?